Cashless Network Hospital

 Let us understand the difference between getting admitted in a network hospital and a non-network hospital and how it affects you, with the help of an example:

 Scenario 1: Mr. Ram is unwell and has been hospitalised in a network hospital nearby his place of residence.
 But he does not have a cashless insurance facility.
 In this case, he can avail the required treatment at the hospital including costs related to the medical tests.
 He can then settle the bills out of his own pocket at the hospital.
 After Mr. Ram gets discharged, he will be required to submit a claim along with the required documents to the insurance company.
 The insurer, after verifying the documents, will approve the claim and Mr. Ram will get the amount spent on the treatment.

-Scenario 2: Mr. Ram is unwell and has been admitted in a network hospital.
+Scenario 2: Mr. Ram is unwell and has been admitted to a network hospital.
 He has the facility to avail cashless treatment at the network hospital.
-In this case, Mr. Ram need not spend the money out of his own pocket.
-This is because the Third Party Administrator (TPA) will help him or his family members avail the cashless treatment.
-At the time of discharge from the network hospital, Mr. Ram will need to take the documents related to the treatment from the concerned authority in order to keep record.
+In this case, Mr. Ram need not spend the money out of his own pocket for anything as the Third Party Administrator (TPA) will help him or his family members avail the cashless treatment.
+At the time of discharge from the network hospital, Mr. Ram will have to take the documents related to the treatment from the concerned authority in order to keep record.
 He can then make a claim and the insurer will settle the medical bills directly at the hospital.
 Note that only the expenses covered in the policy will be paid for.

 Scenario 3: Mr. Ram is unwell and has been admitted in a non-network hospital.
-Primarily, the insurance company will not cover him for the treatment, it being availed in a non-network hospital.
-So, Mr. Ram can avail the treatment and pay for it out of his own pocket.
+In this case, the insurance company will not cover him for the treatment as it is being availed in a non-network hospital.
+Hence, Mr. Ram needs to pay for the treatment out of his own pocket.
 Later, he can make a claim for reimbursement after submitting all the required documents and the company, after verification, will pay him for the treatment.